-9. RETIREMENT COMMITMENTS
+8. RETIREMENT COMMITMENTS

 The Tourism Commission has two employees who are members of the Federal Social Security System.
-One of the said employees also receives a percentage of salary contribution from the Tourism Commission into an individual retirement account.
-The Tourism Commission's contribution to the Federal Social Security System was \$3,586 and it was \$1,500 for the employee retirement account for the year ended December 31, 2020.
+The Tourism Commission's contribution to the Federal Social Security System was \$3,722.
+The one full-time employee had \$1,500 contributed to an individual retirement account for December 31, 2022.